charlie-may86/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Please answer the following questions below, you may edit the readme file to include your answers below the question.

 1. How would you describe acessibility on the web to someone new to programming?
+    ans: Accesibility is the practice of making websites that are sensitive to people with a sense impairment.
+For example, a website built purposefully with semantic HTML and discripitive tags will be much easier for seeing impaired person to use.
 2. Talk about 3 different things you can do to ensure your website is accessible.
+    1. Use semantic HTML
+    2. Use descriptive tags
+    3. Use scalable units
 3. How would you explain the concept of a variable to someone new to programming?
+    ans: A variable holds a piece of information.
+The information can be small, like a number, or large, like all the information about a football team.
 4. What is the purpose of using functions in code?
+    ans: functions are reusable pieces of code - the allow developers to work faster and smarter.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.